 More than 230 million people speak Portuguese, making it the sixth most widely spoken language in the world.
 It is the third most spoken language in the Western Hemisphere (after English and Spanish) and the most spoken language in the Southern Hemisphere.
 An estimated 1.3 million Portuguese-speakers live in the United States, and Brazil—where Portuguese is the official language—has the fifth largest economy in the world.

-As a result, a major in Portuguese can help students find careers in many settings, such as international business, government, travel, or communications—fields in which knowledge of a world language and of world cultures may be essential.
+As a result, studying Portuguese can help students find careers in many settings, such as international business, government, travel, or communications—fields in which knowledge of a world language and of world cultures may be essential.

 Studying Portuguese at Iowa helps students develop their Portuguese language skills while studying the literature and culture of Portugal, Brazil, and other Portuguese-speaking countries (including Mozambique, Angola, Cape Verde, Guinea-Bissau, São Tome and Principe, and East Timor).